komaldevliya2624/DSA-Series/Array/README.md

 - Find largest and smallest elements in an array
 - Find second largest and second smallest elements in an array
 - Reverse of an array
+- Left roration in an array by k places
+- Right roration in an array by k places